Shimr: Life

 After a day of conflict, Husayn suffered many casualties, but the Umayyad soldiers hesitated to kill Husayn.
-Shimr encouraged them to kill him with the following quote: "Shame on you!
+Shimr encouraged them to kill him: "Shame on you!
 Why are you waiting for the man?
 Kill him, may your mothers be deprived of you!"
 Shimr then led the final assault.
 Some accounts name him as the one who ultimately killed and decapitated Husayn, while other accounts name Sinan ibn Anas.
-He then attempted to kill Husayn's surviving son Ali Zayn al Abidin, but was prevented by Ibn Sa'd.
+He then attempted to kill Husayn's surviving son Zayn al-Abidin, but was prevented by Ibn Sa'd.
 Afterwards, Shimr led the escort carrying the heads of the dead to Kufa.
 Later he accompanied the prisoners to Syria.
 He is reported to have regretted his actions later in his life.

 During the rule of Mukhtar al-Thaqafi, who had seized Kufa in October 685, Shimr was among the agitators who attempted to topple Mukhtar.
 After the rebellion was defeated, Shimr escaped to Sadama, a place between Kufa and Basra.
 Mus'ab ibn al-Zubayr ruled Basra at the time and Shimr wrote him a letter requesting assistance.
 The letter was intercepted by Mukhtar's soldiers led by Abu Amra Kaysan.
 With his location thus exposed, Shimr was found and killed.
 Other variants suggest that he was wounded and sent to Mukhtar, who then killed him.

 Descendants

 After Shimr was killed his sons left Kufa for the Jazira.
-Shimr's grandson al-Sumayl ibn Hatim was a commander in the Umayyad army of Balj ibn Bishr sent against the Berber Revolt in North Africa in 742 and became a leader of the Kilabi troops settled in al-Andalus thereafter.
+Shimr's grandson al-Sumayl ibn Hatim was a commander in the Umayyad army of Balj ibn Bishr sent against the Berber Revolt in North Africa in 742 and became a leader of the Kalb troops settled in al-Andalus thereafter.